d9pouces/django-floor/README.md

 **Degraded mode:** Maybe you cannot use websockets (Python 3…).
 You can still use signals through HTTP requests.
 Set `USE_WS4REDIS` to False.
-Each Python signal may return a list of dict `{'signal': 'signal.name', 'options': kwargs}`.
+Each Python signal return a list of dict `{'signal': 'signal.name', 'options': kwargs}`.
 These dictionnaries will act as regular signals.
 Of course, you can only propagate JS signals at the end of a signal called by the client.

 Batteries included
 ------------------

   * uwsgi
   * bootstrap3 (django-bootstrap3 and django-admin-bootstrapped)
   * font-awesome
-  * CSS and JS minimizing (django-pipeline, jsmin and rcssmin)
+  * SCSS, CSS and JS minimizing (django-pipeline with pyscss, jsmin and rcssmin)
   * templates for authentication (django-allauth)
   * distributed tasks (celery via Redis)
   * new cache, websockets and sessions engines (django-websocket-redis, django-redis-sessions-fork, django-redis-cache)